C3SL/hotmapper/README.md

 ### Demo scenario 2 ###

-This section contains the commands used in the scenario 2, which is the update of an existing data source.
+This section contains the commands used in the scenario 2, which is an update of an existing data source.

 1) First we need to create the database, to do so execute the following command: